biqiongyu/Insight_Perfume_Match/README.md

 # Insight_Perfume_Match
 Perfume Match: a new way to find your next perfume.

-PerfumeMatch is a Flask-based descriptive perfume recommendation web-app that I developed during Insight.
+Perfume Match is a Flask-based descriptive perfume recommendation web-app that I developed during Insight.
 This folder include all the data and codes.

 Please check: www.perfumematchcc.com